Reddit beginner guide: How do you get started with Reddit?

 Find subreddits that match your audience

 Reach comes from broad subs, but trust is built in focused rooms.
 Pick spaces where the questions mirror your customer problems.
+This is one of the smartest Reddit posting strategy tips for brands.

 1. Map the pain points of your audience and find relevant subreddits that talk about it.